Quantum-Accelerators/quacc/docs/src/user/alt_workflows/prefect.md

 print(result)
 ```

 In this example, all the individual tasks and sub-tasks are run as separate jobs, which is more efficient.
 By comparing {obj}`.emt.prefect.slabs.bulk_to_slabs_flow` with its Covalent counterpart {obj}`.emt.slabs.bulk_to_slabs_flow`, you can see that the two are extremely similar such that it is often straightforward to interconvert between the two.
 The `bulk_to_slabs_flow` used here is a Prefect `Flow` object, which is why we didn't need to wrap it with a `task()`.
-Since this is a `Flow` within a `Flow`, we call the inner flow a "subflow."
+Since this is a `Flow` within a `Flow`, we call the inner flow a ["subflow"](https://docs.prefect.io/concepts/flows/?h=subflow#composing-flows).

 ![Prefect UI](../../_static/user/prefect_tutorial4.jpg)